 Brushless Motor

-Brushless motors are more reliable and need less maintenance.
-They also deliver a longer run time between charges, increasing the efficiency of your screw gun.
+Brushless motors are more efficient and require less maintenance.
+They also last longer between charges, increasing the efficiency of your screw gun.

 Extreme Protection Technology